Priya730/Priya730/README.md

 ## About Me 👩‍💻

-* 🎓 I am a sophomore at PDEU, Gandhinagar, pursuing my Bachelors in Electrical Engineering.</br>
+* 🎓 I am a junior at PDEU, Gandhinagar, pursuing my Bachelors in Electrical Engineering.</br>
 * 🔭 I am a passionate learner exploring Web Development and the Google Cloud Platform☁.</br>

 ## My Experiences